Frix Michelier: World War II

-On 29 September 1939 Michelier was promoted to Major General of the Navy.
+On 29 September 1939 Michelier was promoted to Rear Admiral of the Navy.
 He then became the Secretary General of the Ministry of the Navy on 18 June 1940.
 During the Battle of France, Michelier along with most of the French Naval general staff were captured by the German Army in the town Rochefort.
 The general staff were released shortly after their capture and Michelier became a member of the French delegation to the German Armistice Commission on 1 July 1940.
 Later in July 1941 he became the interim president of the comminison.
 On 25 March 1941, Michelier was promoted to squadron vice-admiral.
 He was then made commander of the vichy naval forces station in Morocco and as commander and chief of the Atlantic theater of operations.
 He arrived in Morocco on 20 October 1941.
 He was placed under the direct command of the Vichy French Ministry of the Navy for all naval operations.
 Michelier was also placed under the command of Residents-General of Morocco Charles Noguès and served as commander of the Casablanca-Rabat sector.